Voices of the Ancestors – Introductory Episodes – ‘shorts’

 Nino Naneishvili, ethnomusicologist and musical director of women’s ensemble Ialoni tells us how she collected a healing song from a tiger and adapted it into her own style.
+Transcript.
 Music: Rachuli batonebi by Shalva Aslanishvili, collected in 1950.
 Rachuli batonebi by Ialoni, Ia Patonepi by Vepkhia Antia (recorded by Nino Razmadze)

 Ia Patonepi by Ialoni

 Extended Edition of Episode 3 with Nino Naneishvili available to our community of listeners – sign up to receive email updates and link to the extended edition.